yWorks/yfiles-for-html-demos/demos/view/htmlpopup/README.md

 This demo shows HTML pop-up panels that display additional information about a clicked node or edge.

-The pop-up is displayed in the [GraphComponent](https://docs.yworks.com/yfileshtml/#/api/GraphComponent) above the graph items but below the scrollbars, and rendered zoom-invariant with a fixed size.
+The pop-up is displayed in the [GraphComponent](https://docs.yworks.com/yfileshtml/api/GraphComponent) above the graph items but below the scrollbars, and rendered zoom-invariant with a fixed size.

 In this demo, a _pop-up_ is shown when clicking a node or an edge.
-The data are retrieved from a graph item's [ITagOwner.tag](https://docs.yworks.com/yfileshtml/#/api/ITagOwner#tag) property.
-The template for these pop-ups is defined in the GraphComponent's div and is automatically added to the [CanvasComponent.overlayPanel](https://docs.yworks.com/yfileshtml/#/api/CanvasComponent#overlayPanel) element by the GraphComponent's constructor.
+The data are retrieved from a graph item's [tag](https://docs.yworks.com/yfileshtml/api/ITagOwner#tag) property.
+The template for these pop-ups is defined in the GraphComponent's element and is automatically added to the [overlayPanel](https://docs.yworks.com/yfileshtml/api/CanvasComponent#overlayPanel) element by the GraphComponent's constructor.

-In general, a pop-up can contain arbitrary HTML content, it can be created through JavaScript code or copied over from another part of the DOM, and it can be manually added to the [CanvasComponent.overlayPanel](https://docs.yworks.com/yfileshtml/#/api/CanvasComponent#overlayPanel) of the GraphComponent at any time.
+In general, a pop-up can contain arbitrary HTML content, it can be created through JavaScript code or copied over from another part of the DOM, and it can be manually added to the [overlayPanel](https://docs.yworks.com/yfileshtml/api/CanvasComponent#overlayPanel) of the GraphComponent at any time.

 ## Things to Try